hazbottles/flonb/README.md

 [![Build Status](https://github.com/hazbottles/flonb/workflows/build/badge.svg)](https://github.com/hazbottles/flonb/actions?query=workflow%3Abuild)

-`flonb` lets you develop data pipelines (a.k.a task graphs) with very rapid "modify -> run -> inpect" iteration loops.
+`flonb` lets you develop data pipelines (a.k.a task graphs) with very rapid "modify -> run -> inspect" iteration loops.

 It lets you:
-- __Label__ each run of the pipetline with a human-readable list of options.
+- __Label__ each run of the pipeline with a human-readable list of options.
 Easy to see what you did to the data, easy to reproduce.
-Avoid the hell of _I-changed-a-whole-bunch-of-options-and-lost-track_ that I, at least, often get myself into.
 - __Cache__ results automagically based on the labels.
-Change an option, add a new option - `flonb` will manage the cache without you having to implement code to update the unique result identifier!
+Change an option, add a new option - `flonb` will manage the cache without extra boilerplate!
 - __Parallel__ execution of your pipeline. `flonb` pipelines are interoperable with [dask](https://docs.dask.org/en/latest/) schedulers.

 So you can spend more time focussing on your logic, and less time on error-prone boilerplate code.